ramsey/oauth2-example/readme.md

 ## How It Works

-Check out "Mastering OAuth 2.0" in the [May 2016 issue](https://www.phparch.com/magazine/2016-2/may/) of [php\[architect\] magazine](https://www.phparch.com/) for more details on OAuth 2.0 and this example application.
-I also recommend reading Matthew Frost's [_Integrating Web Services with OAuth and PHP_](https://www.phparch.com/books/integrating-web-services-with-oauth-and-php/).
+Check out "Mastering OAuth 2.0" in iMasters [insert issue or month number for publication and link to publication] for more details on OAuth 2.0 and this example application.

 The most important files in this application to review as examples are `app/Http/Controllers/HomeController.php` and `resources/views/home.blade.php`.